EI-CoreBioinformatics/mikado/README.md

 Metrics are defined into a text file, "metrics.txt".
 Each of them is defined as a property inside the "transcript" class.
 The documentation for each of them can be generated with the utility "generate_metric_docs.py" inside the util folder.

-* *tid*:	ID of the transcript * cannot be an undefined value.
+- *tid*:	ID of the transcript - cannot be an undefined value.
 Alias of id.
-* *parent*:	Name of the parent feature of the transcript.
+- *parent*:	Name of the parent feature of the transcript.
-* *score*:	Numerical value which summarizes the reliability of the transcript.
+- *score*:	Numerical value which summarizes the reliability of the transcript.
-* *best_cds_number*:	This property returns the maximum number of CDS segments among the ORFs; this number can refer to an ORF *DIFFERENT* from the maximal ORF.
-* *best_cds_number_fraction*:	This property returns the proportion of best possible CDS segments vs. the number of exons.
-See best_cds_number.
-* *cdna_length*:	This property returns the length of the transcript.
+- *cdna_length*:	This property returns the length of the transcript.
-* *cds_fraction*:	This property calculates the fraction of the greatest CDS vs. the cDNA length.
-* *cds_fraction*:	This property calculates the fraction of the greatest CDS vs. the cDNA length.
-* *cds_length*:	This property calculates the length of the greatest CDS inside the cDNA.
-* *cds_not_maximal*:	This property returns the length of the CDS excluded from the longest CDS.
+- *cds_not_maximal*:	This property returns the length of the CDS excluded from the selected ORF.
-* *cds_not_maximal_fraction*:	This property returns the fraction of bases not in the greatest ORF compared to the total number of CDS bases in the cDNA.
+- *cds_not_maximal_fraction*:	This property returns the fraction of bases not in the selected ORF compared to the total number of CDS bases in the cDNA.
-* *cds_num*:	This property calculates the number of CDS exons for the greatest ORF
-* *combined_cds_fraction*:	This property return the length of the CDS part of the transcript.
+- *combined_cds_fraction*:	This property return the percentage of the CDS part of the transcript vs. the cDNA length
-* *combined_cds_length*:	This property return the length of the CDS part of the transcript.
-* *combined_cds_num*:	This property returns the number of non-overlapping CDS segments in the transcript.
-* *combined_cds_num_fraction*:	This property returns the fraction of non-overlapping CDS segments in the transcript vs. the total number of exons
-* *combined_utr_length*:	This property return the length of the UTR part of the transcript.
-* *exon_fraction*:	This property returns the fraction of exons of the transcript which are contained in the sublocus.
-If the transcript is by itself, it returns None.
-* *exon_num*:	This property returns the number of exons of the transcript.
-* *five_utr_length*:	Returns the length of the 5' UTR of the greatest ORF.
-* *five_utr_num*:	This property returns the number of 5' UTR segments for the greatest ORF.
-* *has_start*:	Boolean.
-True if the greatest ORF has a start codon.
-* *has_stop*:	Boolean.
-True if the greatest ORF has a stop codon.
-* *intron_fraction*:	This property returns the fraction of introns of the transcript vs. the total number of introns in the locus.
+- *combined_cds_intron_fraction*:	This property returns the fraction of CDS introns of the transcript vs. the total number of CDS introns in the locus.
 If the transcript is by itself, it returns 1.
+- *combined_cds_length*:	This property return the length of the CDS part of the transcript.
+- *combined_cds_num*:	This property returns the number of non-overlapping CDS segments in the transcript.
+- *combined_cds_num_fraction*:	This property returns the fraction of non-overlapping CDS segments in the transcript vs. the total number of exons
+- *combined_utr_fraction*:	This property returns the fraction of the cDNA which is not coding according to any ORF.
+Complement of combined_cds_fraction
+- *combined_utr_length*:	This property return the length of the UTR part of the transcript.
+- *end_distance_from_tes*:	This property returns the distance of the end of the combined CDS from the transcript end site.
+If no CDS is defined, it defaults to 0.
+- *exon_fraction*:	This property returns the fraction of exons of the transcript which are contained in the sublocus.
+If the transcript is by itself, it returns 1.
+Set from outside.
+- *exon_num*:	This property returns the number of exons of the transcript.
+- *five_utr_length*:	Returns the length of the 5' UTR of the selected ORF.
+- *five_utr_num*:	This property returns the number of 5' UTR segments for the selected ORF.
+- *five_utr_num_complete*:	This property returns the number of 5' UTR segments for the selected ORF, considering only those which are complete exons.
+- *has_start_codon*:	Boolean.
+True if the selected ORF has a start codon.
+- *has_stop_codon*:	Boolean.
+True if the selected ORF has a stop codon.
+- *highest_cds_exon_number*:	This property returns the maximum number of CDS segments among the ORFs; this number can refer to an ORF *DIFFERENT* from the maximal ORF.
+- *intron_fraction*:	This property returns the fraction of introns of the transcript vs. the total number of introns in the locus.
+If the transcript is by itself, it returns 1.
+Set from outside.
-* *is_complete*:	Boolean.
-True if the best ORF has both start and end.
+- *is_complete*:	Boolean.
+True if the selected ORF has both start and end.
-* *number_internal_orfs*:	This property returns the number of CDSs inside a transcript.
+- *number_internal_orfs*:	This property returns the number of ORFs inside a transcript.
-* *retained_fraction*:	This property returns the fraction of the cDNA which is contained in retained introns.
+- *retained_fraction*:	This property returns the fraction of the cDNA which is contained in retained introns.
-* *retained_intron_num*:	This property records the number of introns in the transcripts which are marked as being retained.
+- *retained_intron_num*:	This property records the number of introns in the transcripts which are marked as being retained.
 See the corresponding method in the sublocus class.
+- *selected_cds_exons_fraction*:	Returns the fraction of CDS segments in the selected ORF (irrespective of the number of exons involved)
+- *selected_cds_fraction*:	This property calculates the fraction of the selected CDS vs. the cDNA length.
+- *selected_cds_intron_fraction*:	This property returns the fraction of CDS introns of the selected ORF of the transcript vs. the total number of CDS introns in the locus (considering only the selected ORF).
+If the transcript is by itself, it should return 1.
+- *selected_cds_length*:	This property calculates the length of the CDS selected as best inside the cDNA.
+- *selected_cds_num*:	This property calculates the number of CDS exons for the selected ORF
+- *selected_end_distance_from_tes*:	This property returns the distance of the end of the best CDS from the transcript end site.
+If no CDS is defined, it defaults to 0.
+- *selected_start_distance_from_tss*:	This property returns the distance of the start of the best CDS from the transcript start site.
+If no CDS is defined, it defaults to 0.
+- *start_distance_from_tss*:	This property returns the distance of the start of the combined CDS from the transcript start site.
+If no CDS is defined, it defaults to 0.
-* *three_utr_length*:	Returns the length of the 5' UTR of the greatest ORF.
+- *three_utr_length*:	Returns the length of the 5' UTR of the selected ORF.
-* *three_utr_num*:	This property returns the number of 3' UTR segments (referred to the greatest ORF).
+- *three_utr_num*:	This property returns the number of 3' UTR segments (referred to the selected ORF).
+- *three_utr_num_complete*:	This property returns the number of 3' UTR segments for the selected ORF, considering only those which are complete exons.
-* *utr_fraction*:	This property calculates the length of the UTR of the greatest CDS vs. the cDNA length.
+- *utr_fraction*:	This property calculates the length of the UTR of the selected ORF vs. the cDNA length.
+- *utr_length*:	Returns the sum of the 5'+3' UTR lengths
-* *utr_num*:	Returns the number of UTR segments (referred to the greatest ORF).
+- *utr_num*:	Returns the number of UTR segments (referred to the selected ORF).
+- *utr_num_complete*:	Returns the number of UTR segments which are complete exons (referred to the selected ORF).

 ###Defining new metrics
 For the program to be able to use a novel metric, it must be implemented as a *property* inside the